typhon-project/typhonql/typhonql/doc/aggregation.md

 So here is an out-of-the-box-thinking proposal.
 We split a TyphonQL query in two parts, the selection/filtering part, and the other stuff.
 The first part corresponds to what we currently support and is partitioned over back-ends in our iteration architecture.
-The, however, instead of producing the final result table in the innermost loop, we send the result to an (embedded) in-memory SQL database, and use *that* engine to perform aggregation, limiting, and/or sorting.
+Then, however, instead of producing the final result table in the innermost loop, we send the result to an (embedded) in-memory SQL database, and use *that* engine to perform aggregation, limiting, and/or sorting.

 This approach has numerous advantages over "rolling our own":